gfa-cc-after/Pet-Clinic-GilmoreDevs/README.md

 ### Precommit-hooks

 This project uses precommit-hooks to ensure that the code is formatted correctly and that the tests pass before committing.
 To enable this, you need to install the precommit-hooks:

-[:warning: **Important**] You need to have `maven` being installed in your machine to run the pre-commit hooks.
+:warning: You need to have `maven` being installed in your machine to run the pre-commit hooks.
 Although the project is using `maven-wrapper`, the pre-commit hooks are using the `mvn` command directly.
 If the binary cannot be found please follow the instructions of the pre-commit hook to install `maven`.

 To install the pre-commit hooks, run the following commands: